panoply/vscode-liquid/readme.md

 # Syntax Support

 Liquid syntax highlighting is applied using detailed token captures which extend upon the HTML derivative.
-The core grammars account for all all token structures available in Liquid and have been developed with theming consideration in mind.
+The core grammars account for all token structures available in Liquid and have been developed with theming consideration in mind.
 Liquid contained within Markdown, YAML and JSON languages are supported using vscode injection grammars and applied in a non-conflicting manner.
-The injected grammars allow intelliSense capabilities provided by vscode to persist and work without interruption while the base Liquid grammar supports HTML intelliSense features within `.liquid` extension files in an isolated manner.
+The injected grammars allow intelliSense capabilities provided by vscode in these languages to persist and work without interruption.

 ### Supported Languages